7 Cybersecurity Stats That Every Small Business Should Know in 2023

 - Conduct regular vulnerability tests and risk assessments

-While these pointers are a helpful start, they’re only the tip of the iceberg.
-If you really want to prepare your employees, invest in training and a business protection plan.
+While these pointers are helpful, they’re only the tip of the iceberg.
+If you want to prepare your employees, invest in training and create a security culture at your business.

 Featured image by Den Rise from Shutterstock.com